 “I think probably one of the bigger surprises is that Colby Parkinson is just better,” coach Pete Carroll said last week.
 “He’s just better.”

-And part of that is because Parkinson is also just bigger having put on about 10 pounds over the offseason, now weighing in at 260.
+Part of that is because Parkinson is also just bigger, having put on about 10 pounds over the off-season, now weighing in at 260.

 Someone saying they are in the best shape of their life, of course, is something of an NFL training camp cliché.

-But in Parkinson’s case, the added bulk is something the Seahawks were counting on.
+But in Parkinson’s case, the added bulk is something on which the Seahawks were counting.
 Parkinson weighed about 230 as a freshman at Stanford in 2017 and was listed at 251 when the Seahawks drafted him, bedazzled not only by his height but also his college production, catching 48 passes for 589 yards in 2019.

-Parkinson was also just 21 when drafted, and the Seahawks anticipated he’d fill out some over the next few years, allowing Parkinson to become more than just a pass-catching tight end.
+Parkinson was 21 when drafted.
+The Seahawks anticipated he’d fill out some over the next few years, allowing Parkinson to become more than just a pass-catching tight end.